tsengyuhan/playground/content/works/wave-machine-2.md

 ##### About long-leg cats

-Most of the objects that attach to the machine are a cat's head with long sexy legs.
-Their faces are mirrors.
-You can see the segments of yourself from them.
+Each attached cat-like creature has a pair of sexy feet, which are stretchable with the up-and-down movement.
+The face is a mirror that the audience can see their partial face when facing these cats.
+The design is to make the audience part of this performance, trying to create an interesting interaction between the audience and the machine.
+Each cat with movable feet was specifically designed, so it was 3D-printed at once.

 </br>
 {{< postimg url = "wave-machine2/img6.jpg" alt ="cat with sexy legs" imgw ="100%" >}}
 </br>